About

 Enes Us

-In Proceedings of the 18th Workshop on Altaic Formal Linguistics, MIT Working Papers in Linguistics.
+Verb-Stranding VP Ellipsis in Turkish.
+In Barrie, Michael (ed.), Proceedings of the 18th Workshop on Altaic Formal Linguistics.
+MIT Working Papers in Linguistics, pp. 229–238.

 Turkish allows null object constructions, and these constructions show certain properties, suggesting the presence of ellipsis operation.
 Previous analyses argue that these properties follow from Argument Ellipsis, but I argue that Verb-stranding VP analysis is present in Turkish.
 Providing evidence from the ellipsis of predicates, null adverb interpretations, and light verbs, I propose that VP internal constituents are not elided independently but rather they go unpronounced as part of the deletion of larger constituents (VPs).

-Selected Presentations
+Presentations

 - Enes Us.
 (2024).
 "Verb-Stranding VP Ellipsis in Turkish."
-Talk at the 18th Workshop on Altaic Formal Linguistics [WAFL18/SICOGG26], Jeonbuk National University, August 22-24.
-[Slides]
+Talk at the 18th Workshop on Altaic Formal Linguistics [WAFL18/SICOGG26], Jeonbuk National University, August 22–24.

 - Enes Us, Elif Yılmaz, Deniz Zeyrek-Bozşahin.
 (2024).
 "Production of Conditionals in English and Turkish-speaking Children."
-Poster at the 10th International Symposium on Brain and Cognitive Science [ISBCS], Middle East Technical University, June 1.
-[Poster]
+Poster at the 10th International Symposium on Brain and Cognitive Science [ISBCS], Middle East Technical University, June 1. [poster]

 - Enes Us.
 (2024).
 "Verb-Stranding VP Ellipsis in Turkish."
 Talk at the Konstanz Linguistics Conference [KLC], University of Konstanz, March 21–22.